atlas-flavor-tagging-algo/Athena-retagging-setup/README.md

 #### Purpose of these scripts:

-Setting up Athena with retagging including DL1 in the FlavourTagPerformance framework according to [recommendations][1] in one go.
+Setting up Athena with retagging including DL1 in the FlavourTagPerformance framework, according to [Valerio's recommendations][1].

 #### How to use it:

  1. Start from a new lxplus session.
-1. To create a Athena test area, run
+ 2. To create a Athena test area, run

-   `source create_TestArea.sh <trunk-or-branch> [<path-to-test-area>]`
+    `source create_TestArea.sh <path-to-test-area>`

-   where the first argument specifies whether you want to use the FlavourTaggingPerformance framework with branch package combination setup or using the JetTagTols and BTaggging trunk setup.
-   Optionally, you can add the name of the directory in which you want your test area to be set up as a second argument.
-Otherwise, you'll be asked to specify it.
+    This will create a subdirectory and build the required packages

-1. **Once the test area is already set up**,
+ 3. **Once the test area is already set up**,

-    `source setup_TestArea.sh <trunk-or-branch> [<path-to-test-area>]`
+    `source setup_TestArea.sh <path-to-test-area>`

     will, when starting another time from a new lxplus session, set up Athena in your previously created test area.
 Rules for the arguments remain the same.

 That's it.